top of page

 Matthew was a "Friends of the Philharmonic" $50,000 award recipient out of highschool.
 He then went on to study music performance & education in college.
 Matthew hold a Bachelors of Arts Degree in Music Performance from the Bob Cole Conservatory of Music at California State University Long Beach.
 He is a teacher, performing musician, and author.
 Over the last decade he's taught for both the Los Angeles and Orange county Unified School districts, and for the GRAMMY'S education outreach programs.
 As a performer he's had the amazing opportunity to have traveled internationally to over 45 countries worldwide, record with the 21st Century Fox Film Orchestra, as well as for Disney, and numerous video games.
 He's also been a featured speaker and clinician.
 As well as being a performer he's found a deep love for education & youth development.

 As an educator Matt has taught for various high school programs in Southern California including: Beverly Hills H.S., Irvine H.S., Pacifica H.S., Westchester H.S., and El Rancho highschool.
 He was also hired by the GRAMMY'S to oversee and implement their summer program GRAMMY CAMP (2005 - 2008) where students had a chance to work with some of the most famous and recognized names in the music industry today.
 Matt has also published a book called "How To Be A Professional Drummer" which focuses on planning and managing your music career in the 21st century.

-In 2014, Matthew got married, and welcomed his first son Ethan into the world in 2017.
+In 2017 Matthew welcomed his first son into the world.
 As a new parent and educator, Matt is especially passionate about bringing music to the younger generation.
 He is extremely excited for the future of what Maestro Music will provide for schools all over Southern California.